 The OLED screen is top quality, and Philips' processing really makes the most of OLED's colours and detail.
 Support for both Dolby Vision and HDR10+ means you can also be sure it's making the most of any footage you feed it.
 Meanwhile, those speakers are truly excellent quality, and means that Dolby Atmos soundtracks get the height and width they're supposed to have, though obviously it's no replacement for a true surround setup.

 Smart TV features are handled by Android TV, which is comprehensive for streaming support, if not the slickest to use.
-When it comes to gaming features and performance, it has twin HDMI 2.1 ports and while its middling latency rate puts it behind the likes of the LG CX or C1, that's not a deal-breaker for such a great TV at a great price.
+When it comes to gaming features and performance, it has twin HDMI 2.1 ports and while its middling latency rate puts it behind the likes of the LG's best OLED panels, but that's not a deal-breaker for such a great TV at a great price.

 This is Sony's big mid-range blockbuster set, using its new 'XR Cognitive Processing' to deliver very well-balanced image quality for the price.
 A direct full array backlight means that you get some of the most powerful HDR brightness in its price range, but with local dimming helping to keep dark areas dark, making for an overall contrast that really makes the most of Dolby Vision HDR.

 It's only weaknesses are that it's a bit more reflective than we'd like (though its high brightness does help mitigate this), and its wide-angle viewing quality isn't especially strong, so it's best if you can reliably sit straight in front of it.
-Otherwise, our full Sony X90J review was really impressed with the mix of features, image quality and price here.
+Otherwise, our full Sony X90J review was really impressed with the mix of features, image quality and price.